 PHOTO OP: Central Park Rose Garden

-Pause to smell the roses in season in this pretty park in a residential part of town.
+Pause to smell the roses in season in the pretty Central Park Rose Garden in a residential part of town.

 Where to Eat in Schenectady NY